eszterkv/eszter.space/content/blog/cv-opinion.md

 ---
 layout: post
 title:  Iʼve reviewed lots of CVs recently.
-Hereʼs the good, the bad and the ugly
+Hereʼs how to improve yours
 date:   2019-08-12 08:40:00 +0200
 ---

-Some would say I am quite passionate about CVs.
-Itʼs one or the other: either Iʼm nitpicking, or _most people_ are quite bad at writing them.
-Decide for yourself :)
+A solid CV is crucial to get that first interview.
+It is a good summary of what you can offer, and if that’s not obvious after a few seconds, hiring managers might just discard it without reading, no matter how good you are.

-But first, what does an _ideal_ CV look like?
-Quite simply, it enables me to decide in 3–5 seconds whether I want a call or not.
+So what does an _ideal_ CV look like?
+Quite simply, it enables hiring managers to decide in 3–5 seconds whether a call with the candidate is worth their time or not.
+They might also refer to it during the interview.

-Iʼll tackle this by categories, and they are:
-- format
-- length
+Because of the way they are used, CVs should have **two layers**: one that allows the reader to deduct a few key facts in a couple of seconds, and another one that provides more details.
+Both formatting and content should be adapted to serve this purpose.

 - aesthetics
 - content:
   - personal information